Meet the Staff

 She previously worked in bi-lingual communications in Brazil for 14 years as a writer, editor and translator at that country’s top financial newspapers, Gazeta Mercantil and Valor Economico.
 Kendra is a proud graduate of Spelman College and holds a Master’s in Public Administration from the University of Arkansas at Little Rock.
 Since returning to the nonprofit sector, Kendra has served as the Interim Executive Director of Women’s Project and the Lead In-Person Assister Guide at Better Community Development during the rollout of the Affordable Care Act.

-Rebby Kern, Education Policy Coordinator (they/them)
+Rebby Kern, Director of Education Policy (they/them)

 Rebby Kern is a nonbinary person of color working to create more inclusive climates for LGBTQ youth and young adults.
 Rebby has worked for LGBTQ youth focused organizations serving youth nationwide and locally in the Charlotte region.
 Rebby oversees the Rural Youth Empowerment Fellowship creating platforms for youth organizing in rural areas to create change and progress for their communities.
 Rebby is a statewide and nationally certified trainer for K-12 school staff and youth-serving professionals offering best practices and policy guidance to garner inclusive climates in schools for youth.